spthermo/SDNet/README.md

 ## To Do
 Since this is an "in-progress" repository there are some more stuff to be added:
+* Report some preliminary results on ACDC test set
 * A combined test script
 * A script to visualize anatomy channels and modality (style) traversals of any model
 * Add SPADE decoder implementation (now only AdaIN is available)